-At the Company's annual meeting of shareholders held on May 21, 2015, the Company submitted the compensation of its executive officers to the Company's shareholders in a non-binding vote.
-The Company's executive compensation program received the support of the holders of more than 90% of the shares represented at the meeting.
-The Compensation Committee considered the results of the 2015 vote and views the outcome as evidence of strong shareholder support of the Company's executive compensation decisions and policies.
-The Compensation Committee will continue to review future shareholder voting results, including the voting results with respect to "Proposal 2 - Advisory Vote on Executive Compensation" described in this Proxy Statement, and determine whether to make any changes to the Company's executive compensation program in light of such voting results.
+At the Company's annual meeting of shareholders held on May 26, 2016, the Company submitted the compensation of its executive officers to the Company's shareholders in a non-binding vote.
+The Company's executive compensation program received the support of holders of more than 93% of the shares represented at the meeting.
+The Compensation Committee considered the results of the 2016 vote and views the outcome as evidence of strong shareholder support of the Company's executive compensation decisions and policies.